Aliases for DIDO1 Gene

 GeneCards Summary for DIDO1 Gene

 DIDO1 (Death Inducer-Obliterator 1) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Meiosis.
-GO annotations related to this gene include poly(A) RNA binding.
-An important paralog of this gene is SPOCD1.
+Diseases associated with DIDO1 include Colorectal Adenoma.
+Among its related pathways are Meiosis and Cell Cycle, Mitotic.
+An important paralog of this gene is PHF3.

 UniProtKB/Swiss-Prot for DIDO1 Gene